osl-devx/ces-twilio-adapter/README.md

 1.  **Update Service Hostname:** After the first deployment, Cloud Run will assign a public URL to your service.
 Copy this URL.
     *   Open `script/values.sh` and update the `PUBLIC_SERVER_HOSTNAME` variable with your service's hostname (e.g., `ces-twilio-adapter-xxxx.a.run.app`).
     *   Redeploy the service by running `bash script/deploy.sh` again so the application has its own public address.
-    *   Open `script/values.sh` and update the `PUBLIC_SERVER_HOSTNAME` variable with your service's hostname (e.g., `ces-twilio-adapter-xxxx.a.run.app`).
-    *   Redeploy the service by running `bash script/deploy.sh` again so the application has its own public address.

 2.  **Configure Twilio Webhook:**
-    *   Go to your Twilio console and navigate to the settings for your phone number.
+    Go to your Twilio console and configure the appropriate webhooks for the services you want to use.

+    *   **For Voice:**
+        *   Navigate to your phone number's settings.
-    *   Under "Voice & Fax", configure the "A CALL COMES IN" webhook to point to your service's endpoint.
-The URL will be: `https://<YOUR_PUBLIC_SERVER_HOSTNAME>/twilio/voice`
+        *   Under "Voice & Fax", configure the "A CALL COMES IN" webhook to point to your service's voice endpoint: `https://<YOUR_PUBLIC_SERVER_HOSTNAME>/incoming-call`
         *   Set the HTTP method to `HTTP POST`.

+    *   **For SMS:**
+        *   Navigate to your phone number's settings.
+        *   Under "Messaging", configure the "A MESSAGE COMES IN" webhook to point to your service's messaging endpoint: `https://<YOUR_PUBLIC_SERVER_HOSTNAME>/incoming-message`
+        *   Set the HTTP method to `HTTP POST`.

+    *   **For RCS:**
+        *   Navigate to your RCS sender's configuration in the Twilio console.
+        *   Configure the webhook to point to the same messaging endpoint: `https://<YOUR_PUBLIC_SERVER_HOSTNAME>/incoming-message`
+        *   Set the HTTP method to `HTTP POST`.

 Your adapter is now live.

-## 8. Local Development & Testing
+## Local Development & Testing

 For faster development cycles, you can run the server locally and expose it to the internet using `ngrok`.
 This is easy to do from a local machine or a Cloud Shell instance.